chase-jefferson/readme-generator1/Main/README.md

 ## Contributing

-Be sure to fork the project, create your feature branch, commit your changes with descriptive messages, push to the main branch, and open a pull request.
+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+To make a contribution, be sure to fork the project, create your feature branch, commit your changes with descriptive messages, push to the main branch, and open a pull request.

 ## Tests

 To run tests, run the following command:

 ```
-npm run start
+node index.js
 ```

 ## Questions